ethereum/go-ethereum/docs/_getting-started/index.md

 Users that need to revisit these fundamentals can find helpful resources relating to the command line [here](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line), Ethereum and its testnets [here](https://ethereum.org/en/developers/tutorials/), http [here](https://developer.mozilla.org/en-US/docs/Web/HTTP) and Javascript [here](https://www.javascript.com/learn).

+## Notes

-Note that for some installation options (such as building from source on Linux) a `./` must be prepended to the commands in the code snippets in order to execute a particular program, e.g. `./geth` instead of simply `geth`.
+If Geth was installed from source on Linux, `make` saves the binaries for Geth and the associated tools in `/build/bin`.
+To run these programs it is convenient to move them to the top level project directory (e.g. running `mv ./build/bin/* ./`) from `/go-ethereum`.
+Then `./` must be prepended to the commands in the code snippets in order to execute a particular program, e.g. `./geth` instead of simply `geth`.
+If the executables are not moved then either navigate to the `bin` directory to run them (e.g. `cd ./build/bin` and `./geth`) or provide their path (e.g. `./build/bin/geth`).
+These instructions can be ignored for other installations.

 ## Background

 Geth is an Ethereum client written in Go.
 This means running Geth turns a computer into an Ethereum node.
 Ethereum is a peer-to-peer network where information is shared directly between nodes rather than being managed by a central server.
-The information shared between nodes is packaged into discrete blocks.
-Nodes compete to generate a new block because they are rewarded for doing so in Ethereum's native token, ether (ETH).
-On receiving a new block, each node adds it to their database.
+Nodes compete to generate new blocks of transactions to send to its peers because they are rewarded for doing so in Ethereum's native token, ether (ETH).
+On receiving a new block, each node checks that it is valid and adds it to their database.
 The sequence of discrete blocks is called a "blockchain".
 The information provided in each block is used by Geth to update its "state" - the ether balance of each account on Ethereum.
 There are two types of account: externally-owned accounts (EOAs) and contract accounts.
 Contract accounts execute contract code when they receive transactions.
 EOAs are accounts that users manage locally in order to sign and submit transactions.
 Each EOA is a public-private key pair, where the public key is used to derive a unique address for the user and the private key is used to protect the account and securely sign messages.
 Therefore, in order to use Ethereum, it is first necessary to generate an EOA (hereafter, "account").
+This tutorial will guiude the user through creating an account, funding it with ether and sending some to another address.

 Read more about Ethereum accounts [here](https://ethereum.org/en/developers/docs/accounts/).

 ## Step 1: Generating accounts

 There are several methods for generating accounts in Geth.
-This tutorial demonstrates how to generate accounts using Clef, as this is considered best practise, largely because it decouples the users key management from a specific Geth implementation, making it more modular and flexible.
+This tutorial demonstrates how to generate accounts using Clef, as this is considered best practise, largely because it decouples the users' key management from Geth, making it more modular and flexible.
 It can also be run from secure USB sticks or virtual machines, offering security benefits.
 For convenience, this tutorial will execute Clef on the same computer that will also run Geth, although more secure options are available (see [here](https://github.com/ethereum/go-ethereum/blob/master/cmd/clef/docs/setup.md)).

-If you installed Geth from the source code, it is necessary to run `make all` as opposed to `make geth` to build executable files for the developer tools, including Clef.
-These executables are saved in `~/go-ethereum/build/bin`.
-In order to run these executables it is first necessary to navigate to that directory or move the files to a more convenient location to run from, e.g. the top level project directory.

-A new account can now be created using Clef.
 An account is a pair of keys (public and private).
 Clef needs to know where to save these keys to so that they can be retrieved later.
 This information is passed to Clef as an argument.
 This is achieved using the following command:

 ```shell